-It's been a while since I last heard that opening guitar riff.
-This is one of those 80s tunes that I never asked for as a Christmas or Birthday present, but now wish I had done!
+It's been a while since I last heard that opening guitar riff, and it still sounds as awesome as it did back in the 80s!
+This is certainly one of those singles that I never asked for as a Christmas or Birthday present, but now wish I had done!

 The heavy metal band formed in Birmingham, England in 1969, and between 1974 and 2008 released sixteen albums.
-They are still performing and are currently on their Epitaph World Tour.
-The band members are; Rob Halford (vocals from 1974 to present), Glenn Tipton (guitar from 1974 to present), Richie Faulkner (he replaced K. K. Downing on April 20th 2011 as a guitarist following his Downing's retirement), Ian Hill (a founding member and bass player) and Scott Travis (an American drummer who's been with the band since 1989).
+They are still performing and band members are; Rob Halford (vocals from 1974 to present), Glenn Tipton (guitar from 1974 to present), Richie Faulkner (he replaced K. K. Downing on April 20th 2011 as a guitarist following his Downing's retirement), Ian Hill (a founding member and bass player) and Scott Travis (an American drummer who's been with the band since 1989).

 The band released their eighteenth studio album on 9th March 2018, entitled Firepower